 Click for article summary...

 The article argues that AI agents will fundamentally reshape recruitment in 2026, shifting power and scale on both the candidate and employer side.
 As AI tools become easier to use, candidates can deploy agents to search, match and apply for roles at scale, while employers use AI to screen and shortlist more efficiently.
 This increases speed and reach but also raises risks around authenticity, including AI-generated CVs, exaggerated experience and deepfakes.
-As a result, recruitment is moving away from CVs as proof and towards verification, skills assessment and human judgement.

 click to return...